 \section{Additional Experiment Results}

-\textbf{Estimation Accuracy} Fig. \ref{fig:estimation-non-iid} shows the \textit{estimation accuracy} during the FRL training in the non-IID setting, which still shows the desired result.
-The historical method achieves better performance than the alternative method.

-\textbf{{Attack Impact on Large Dataset}} Table \ref{tab:large-dataset} shows the attack impact on the CIFAR10 dataset with VGG architecture and the CIFAR100 dataset with Conv8 architecture.
-From the table, we can see that our VEM achieves desirable attack impact.
+\textbf{{Attack Impact on More Datasets.}} Table \ref{tab:large-dataset} presents the impact of our attack on larger datasets, as well as three tabular datasets with 10\% and 20\% malicious rates under the FRL framework.
+From the table, we can see that our VEM achieves desirable attack impact in all cases.

-{\textbf{Impact of Local Training Epoch}} Table \ref{tab:local_epoch} illustrates the attack impact of varying numbers of local training epochs, ranging from 2 to 10, on the MNIST dataset with FRL defense.
+{\textbf{Impact of Local Training Epoch.}} Table \ref{tab:local_epoch} illustrates the attack impact of varying numbers of local training epochs, ranging from 2 to 10, on the MNIST dataset with FRL defense.
 We observe that as the number of local epochs increases, the attack impact slightly decreases.
 This is due to the reduction in prediction accuracy with more local epochs.
 However, the benign accuracy also declines, indicating that an increase in local training epochs negatively affects convergence ability.
 As shown in Fig \ref{fig:clean_local}, this phenomenon also appears in other datasets.

-{\textbf{Impact of Hyper-parameters}}
+{\textbf{Impact of Hyper-parameters.}}